kohlerdominik/docker-run-action/README.md

       apt-get install curl
       curl icanhazip.com > /etc/ip.conf
 ```
-Multiline is available for `env`, `volumes`, `options` and `run` inputs, but it's optional.
+Multiline is available for `environment`, `volumes`, `options` and `run` inputs, but it's optional.
 If you have to pass only one argument, or want to chain all arguments on one line, it will work, too.

 # Contributions
 Contributions are very welcome.
 All functionality is covered with a test, so if you add functionality, please also add a test.